Cybersecurity Deep Dive: What Is a Worm Attack?

 To Conclude…

-Computer worms are still among the most dangerous cyber-threats you can come across because of their self-replicating nature.
-Once a worm infiltrates your system, it’ll start spreading uncontrollably across every network connected to your device.
+Computer worms remain one of the most dangerous cyber threats due to their self-replicating nature.
+Once a worm infiltrates your system, it can spread uncontrollably across every network connected to your device.

-Mitigation is possible but it may already be too late.
-It might have already deleted some files, hidden others, and created a backdoor for the hacker to exploit your system.
+While mitigation is possible, it may already be too late by the time you act.
+The worm may have already deleted files, hidden others, or created a backdoor for hackers to exploit your system.

 For more cybersecurity awareness content, keep following PrivacyAffairs!